citadelio/portfolio/README.md

-This project is a portfolio website.
+This project is a portfolio/blog website.
 It is an offline first Progressive Web App (PWA) and is installable on your device.
 Available at https://husseinwarrake.com